yveslym/remindMe/README.md

 ## License

-This project is licenced under the MIT License - see the LICENSE file for details
+This project is licenced under the MIT License - see the <a href="https://github.com/yveslym/remindMe/blob/dev/LICENSE">LICENSE</a> file for details

 ## Acknowledgments